zsakowitz/ithkuil/README.md

 - Suppletive adjuncts
 - Referentials with suppletive adjuncts as heads

+As of July 3, 2023, `@zsnout/ithkuil` can parse these types of words:

+- Formatives

 It also has many, many more functions.
 It can:

 - Map the values of various categories to their names